 Terence Young, Guy Hamilton, Lewis Gilbert, Peter Hunt, John Glen, Martin Campbell, Roger Spottiswoode, Michael Apted, Lee Tamahori, Marc Forster and Sam Mendes…

-Now those that have directed a James Bond film can add a twelfth disciple to their illustrious roll-call of 007 movie captains – Cary Jodi Fukunaga.
+Now those that have directed a James Bond film can add a twelfth disciple to their illustrious roll-call of 007 movie captains – Cary Joji Fukunaga.

 Like titles, title singers and lead actors, the speculation over who could be or is directing the next Bond film is always an ever-key stage of the game of 007 anticipation – with tabloids, social media and fan forums regularly awash with easy casting and wish-list fantasy.
 Not at all coinciding with certain director’s new films emerging in theatres, Blu-ray and the interview circuit (not at all), this Bond season’s debutante rumours began with Christopher Nolan (Dunkirk, The Prestige) and Denis Villeneuve (Blade Runner 2049) and then stopped when Danny Boyle was officially announced as taking on the 007 duties in May 2018.
 However, when that situation changed and Boyle left Bond 25, the rumour mill started up again and didn’t care which grains of hearsay and press junket comments went into the mix.
 Step forward Yann Demange (‘71), David McKenzie (Outlaw King), Bart Layton (American Animals) and SJ Clarkson (Collateral).

-In what was very nearly framed as a Cold War caper of a departing director, panicking headlines putting 0, 0 and 7 together and still making 329, kneejerk op-ed pieces about 007’s future, and ill-informed, lazy hack conclusions that the 007 game could well be up, EON Productions’ Barbara Broccoli and Michael G Wilson have given movie fans and cinema audiences the perfect Valentine – the news that Bond 25 will officially start shooting in March 2019 and be theatrically released on Valentine’s Day 2020.
+In what was very nearly framed as a Cold War caper of a departing director, panicking headlines putting 0, 0 and 7 together and still making 329, kneejerk op-ed pieces about 007’s future, and ill-informed, lazy hack conclusions that the 007 game could well be up, EON Productions’ Barbara Broccoli and Michael G Wilson have given movie fans and cinema audiences the perfect Easter Parade – the news that No Time to Die / Bond 25 will officially start shooting in April 2019 and be theatrically released a year later in April 2020.
 The House of Bond never dropped the ball.
 Behind the scenes, they were quietly and adeptly doing what they often do – turning a Thunderball into a curveball.